 Essentially, ebooks are a deep dive into a topic that not only help organizations in demonstrating thought leadership and authority but also in nurturing business leads.
 A well-thought-out and designed ebook can play a vital role in educating your prospective clients and highlighting your success stories.

 People expect an in-depth analysis of the topic from an ebook.
 For this reason, they don’t think twice before providing their email address and other personal information.
-Over the last few years, several b2b firms have started using ebooks to establish themselves as industry experts and build credibility.
+Over the last few years, several b2b firms have started using ebooks to strengthen their B2B content strategy, establish themselves as industry experts and build credibility.

 What makes a great ebook?

 There are a few aspects we need to focus on to create an ebook, which will continue to provide benefits for years to come:

 Helpful content: Content is definitely king if you want to create a successful, well-received ebook.
 So how do you create the right content?
 First and foremost, it has to accomplish what it set out to do, i.e. provide genuine information that will help your customers make an informed decision.
 Second, it is vital to keep it devoid of too many jargons, even if you feel that your TG will understand it.
 This brings us to our next point.

 Well-defined Target Audience: Typically, an ebook should have a clear and well-defined target audience.
 Ideally, an ebook should address a key pain point of your customers, introduce a new concept or present new insight on an issue.
 However, you would be able to do that only if you truly understand them and are aware of their challenges and needs.

 Enjoyable read: Several ebooks fail to benefit from them because they are tedious and drab.
 They are just pages after pages of information.
 In such cases, the customers will just scan through it or stop reading altogether.
 You can make it enjoyable by giving fun facts, statistics, pictures, infographics, and more.